After Booking Your Gastroscopy and/or Colonoscopy

 Whilst your GP would have discussed with you what a gastroscopy and colonoscopy is and what is involved, it is important that you review the procedure information and preparation instructions we send to you so you can make an informed decision to proceed with your procedure.
 Our procedure instructions outline the benefits and risks associated with gastroscopy, colonoscopy and sedation.
 They also provide you with important information on what to expect after your procedure.
 Our team are more than happy to answer any queries you may have, we are only a phone call away.

 If you are having a colonoscopy you will need to complete bowel preparation to ensure your large bowel is cleaned of waste material.
-For patients of Professor Garas and Dr Sam Galhenage, unless otherwise instructed by your Doctor, you will need to follow the instructions we have provided for a morning or an afternoon colonoscopy.
+For patients of Professor Garas and Dr Sam Galhenage, you will need to follow the instructions we have provided for a morning or an afternoon colonoscopy.
 For patients of Dr Smith, your bowel preparation instructions will be sent to you by Dr Smith’s rooms.

 Adequately cleaning your bowel prior to your colonoscopy is vital.
 If you have experienced difficulties in the past with bowel preparation, phone our Endoscopy Unit and speak with one of our nursing staff.
 Together with your gastroenterologist, we can advise on a specialised bowel preparation regime.

 For further information on what is a colonoscopy and how to prepare, please refer to our Colonoscopy Preparation Instructions available below.
-Please note that the bowel preparation instructions will vary depending on your procedure time.
+Please note that the bowel preparation instructions will vary depending on your procedure time and your gastroenterologist.

 If you are having a morning gastroscopy: No food after midnight.
 You can drink water until 5am.